Knives are one of the most commonly used weapons of crime in the U.S. And that is exactly why there are so many regulations in the usage,

 Limitations on the Length of the Blade in Arizona

 All lengths of knives are legal to be possessed by anyone above the age of 21 in the state of Arizona.
 This makes Arizona one of the most knife-friendly law states in the U.S.

-For those who are under 21 years old, they are only permitted to carry pocket-knives that are less than 4 inches.
+Those who are under 21 years old are only permitted to carry pocket knives that are less than 4 inches.